-Figure 8: Existing Cross Section of Merrill Avenue (Looking East)
+Figure 13: Existing Cross Section of Merrill Avenue (Looking East)

 While future roadways in the North Downtown area will vary, there are some principles that can be applied to each new roadway to ensure walking, rolling, and biking are prioritized.
 New roads should be configured in a grid system to allow for maximum connectivity within the North Downtown area as well as connectivity to the surrounding neighborhoods.
 Wherever a street will not connect to an adjacent roadway, pedestrian and bicycle cut-thrus should be implemented to ensure continued connectivity for those modes.
 Additionally, travel lanes should be no more than ten-feet wide where possible to encourage slower vehicle speeds and allow for more right-of-way to be dedicated to active modes of transportation.
 Where on-street parking is needed, parallel parking should be implemented rather than angled parking.
 Parallel parking allows for better visibility of oncoming traffic and people biking before parked cars pull out into travel lanes.
 Parallel parking also allow for more right-of-way to be reserved for people walking and biking.
 On low volume low speed streets, shared lanes with sharrows are likely comfortable enough bicycle infrastructure as long as 85th percentile vehicle speeds are 20 MPH or below and average annual daily traffic is less than 2,000 vehicles.
-On collector streets, bike lanes or wide multiuse paths should be implemented where possible.
+On collector streets, bike lanes or wide multi-use paths should be implemented where possible.
+Figure 14 displays one possible cross section for a future roadway which follows these parameters.